What Is a NAS?

 A NAS gives you a central place to store documents, photos, and videos.
 Many systems support automatic backups from computers and phones, reducing the risk of data loss.

-With the right software, a NAS can automatically download, organize, and manage media content with very little manual effort.
-We will cover home media automation in detail later on.
+With the right software, a NAS can automatically pull, organize, and manage large data collections with very little manual effort.
+This turns the NAS into a hands-off system that runs quietly in the background once everything is configured.
+We will cover home server automation in detail later on.

 Running Applications